Who, What, Where, When, Why?

 There are four re-occurring Scratch32 events.
 They are:

 - Ringwood – 1950 Grand Prix, 1.5L Grand Prix, 3.0L Grand Prix & 1970 Grand Prix (for class details consult our Rules page);

 - Internationale Meisterschaft – Sportscars (1950-1965), Classic Era Sportscars & Prototypes (1966-1971), CANAM and Hot Rod (for class details consult our Rules page);

-- La Carrera Panamericana – All classes that raced, qualified, practiced or registered for the 1950 through 1954 editions of the race.
-The ‘target’ motor for all classes is a ‘slow’ motor (consult La Carrera Panamericana Rules on our Rules page).
+- La Carrera Panamericana – All sub-classes that raced, qualified, practiced or registered for the 1950 through 1954 editions of the race.
+Visit our sub-forum for this event for useful links.
+There are two general classes: the ‘target’ ‘slow’ motor (SP) and the ‘unlimited’ motor (SP+) classes (consult La Carrera Panamericana Rules on our Rules page).

 For historical photographs or other original resources please visit our Historical 1:1 sub-forum.
 Explore Scratch32!